MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 #### 2.2.
 Update your Snap's wallet prompt

     It's important that user's understand what they're agreeing to when responding to wallet prompts.
-The prompt uses the `proposedName` of the Snap, currently "Typescript Example" in our boilerplate.
+The prompt uses the `proposedName` of the Snap, currently "Typescript Example" in our template.

     Open `packages/snap/snap.manifest.json` in a text editor.
     Edit the `"proposedName"` property within the metadata to provide a functional name such as